 At the outbreak of war in August 1914 the Battalion 4th Worcester's were in Meiktila in Burma.
 The Battalion returned to England, landing at Avonmouth on 1st February 1915.
-Sailed from again Avonmouth on 21st 1915 for March Gallipoli, going via Egypt.
+Sailed again from Avonmouth on 21st 1915 March for Gallipoli, going via Egypt.
 Landing at